 - 3-bed: €650 to €850

 Best for: Beach lovers, seafood enthusiasts, and anyone who values a quieter, more traditional atmosphere.
-The Playa de la Atunara is right on your doorstep.
+Playa de la Atunara is right on your doorstep.

 Santa Margarita